menyifang/En3D/README.md

 ![app](assets/app_thumb.png)

 With own machine, you can also deploy our demo as below, which provides flexible user interface.
-Both CPU/GPU are supported for avatar render and animation, only GPU (>24G memory) is supported for avatar generation.
+Both CPU/GPU are supported for avatar animation, only GPU (>24G memory) is supported for avatar generation and render.

 ```bash
 python app.py